 Best way to start off – train your puppy to walk by your side, without a lead.
 Introducing the lead before he is trained to walk by your side can be disastrous, as he will try to resist the lead, pull against you and try to slip out of it – a negative experience for everyone.

 So, start off in your back garden, just you, your puppy and some tasty treats.
 Hold a treat between your fingers, show your puppy the treat and as soon as he has ‘locked onto it’, put it down by your side and start to walk forwards.

 This should only be started after “sit” has been well established.
 The best place to practise this is in the back garden so that you have enough space, but are in a safe and enclosed area.
 Firstly, ask him to sit, using the verbal command and hand signal as described above.
 Then, use the verbal command “stay” and raise the palm of your hand as if you are signalling for traffic to stop.
 Continually repeat the word “stay” and keep your arm out in front of you with the palm of your hand facing your puppy and start to take backward steps.
 If he starts to follow, you need to start again by asking him to sit.

 If you take your puppy to a new place or embark on a new activity, there is the potential for him to be nervous or scared of something.
 In order to prevent this from happening, or to overcome a particular thing he is frightened of there are a two things you need to do.

 You need to be a cool, calm and confident pack leader that is scared of nothing.
-You cannot show fear or distress of new situations and you cannot make a big deal about them.
+You cannot show fear or distress in new situations and you cannot make a big deal about them.
 Don’t tell him that everything is OK in a quiet or timid voice... that spells out that you are concerned about the situation.